-This code is presented for members of the Golden Retriever Club of Canada, who are breeders and/or owners of Golden Retrievers.
+This Code of Ethics is presented for members of the Golden Retriever Club of Canada. who are breeders and/or owners of Golden Retrievers.
 This code embodies two of the foremost aims of the G.R.C.C., namely, the welfare and improvement of the breed, and the promotion of the interest of the Golden Retriever Club of Canada.

 An ethical breeder is constantly aware of the underlying responsibilities to the breed and conducts all related activities as follows:

 - Members make available to the novice, the benefit of their knowledge, experience, advice and service and serve as mentors to those new to the breed or sport of dogs.

 - At all times, members shall conduct themselves in a manner which reflects credit upon themselves, the Club, and the breed.
 When confronted by a situation not covered by the Code of Ethics, the actions of the Club member should reflect the treatment the Club member would expect under similar circumstances.

-- Members should strive to maintain the best possible standards of environment and health care for their dogs.
+- Members should strive to maintain the best possible standards of environment, nutrition, and health care for their dogs.
 Dogs should also be properly socialized, regularly exercised and receive basic training.

 - Members should diligently strive to educate prospective owners about the responsibilities of dog ownership and about the Golden Retriever, its care requirements and needs, as well as potential hereditary defects found in the breed.